††††† RELATES TO: 7 C.F.R. 274.2, 274.4, 274.5, 274.6

 ††††† Section 5.
 Benefit Replacement.
 (1) After the household receives an EBT card, if the EBT card is lost or stolen and the EBT account is reduced, the cabinet shall not provide replacement benefits.

-††††† (2) If food purchased with food stamp benefits is destroyed in a household misfortune, the cabinet shall provide replacement benefits if:
+††††† (2) If food purchased with SNAP benefits is destroyed in a household misfortune, the cabinet shall provide replacement benefits if:

 ††††† (a) The loss is reported: